How to Identify and Prevent Hazards Around the Home

-Additionally, homeowners should install handrails in bathrooms if necessary, and keep handrails on stairways firmly installed and well-maintained.
-Adding non-skid mats in areas that are prone to dampness such as mud rooms and bathroom floors can also be helpful to homeowners trying to prevent slips and falls.
+Additionally, homeowners should install handrails in bathrooms if necessary and keep handrails on stairways firmly installed and well-maintained.
+Adding non-skid mats in areas prone to dampness, such as mudrooms and bathroom floors, can also be helpful to homeowners trying to prevent slips and falls.

 Fire can cause injury from burns and smoke inhalation.
 Homeowners can install smoke detectors in the kitchen, basement, and bedrooms.
 Once installed, smoke detectors should be tested monthly, and the batteries should be replaced twice a year.
 Many people replace the batteries when they are turning clocks forward and back for daylight savings time.

-When cooking, people should never leave pans of oil unattended, as the pans can quickly flare up and cause fires.
+People should never leave pans of oil unattended when cooking, as the pans can quickly flare up and cause fires.
 If a fire occurs, the flames should be put out with a damp towel.
 People should never try to put out an oil fire with water, as this can cause the fire to spread.

 Holidays can bring unusual risks.
 Homeowners should be sure to inspect strings of decorative lights before hanging.
 If wires are damaged or frayed, they should be discarded.
 Lights and ornaments should be unplugged when leaving the house or going to bed at night.

 Above all else, homeowners should have a fire safety plan that is known to everyone in the household.
-Everyone should know how they will exit the home and where to safely meet.
+Everyone should know how they will exit the home and where to meet safely.

 Carbon monoxide cannot be detected by scent or sight.
 Often, poisoning is not detected until it is too late.
 Carbon monoxide detectors in the home can prevent carbon monoxide from going undetected.
 Furthermore, homeowners should check their heaters annually to ensure they are working properly.

-Kids should only play with toys that are age-appropriate and from reputable sources.
-A good rule of thumb when homeowners are determining whether a toy is a hazard is to see if it fits inside a toilet paper roll.
+Kids should only play with age-appropriate toys from reputable sources.
+A good rule of thumb when homeowners determine whether a toy is a hazard is to see if it fits inside a toilet paper roll.
 If it fits through, then it should be kept away from small children.